 Doug’s Public Kitchen

-Doug’s mantra is Kale is the new Black, and as a devout chef of all things vegan, he’s serious about his shtick.
+Doug’s mantra is Kale is the new Beef, and as a devout chef of all things vegan, he’s serious about his shtick.
 The author of three cookbooks, Doug is a force in the vegan culinary world, a household name to most Torontonians adopting a plant-based diet, but should be on the tongues of everyone as we are reminded again to cut meat consumption and add more greens to our plates.
 His restaurant on Marlee is a destination worthy brunch spot that’s worth the trek to Yorkdale south.
 Even the staunchest carnivores can be satisfied by his plates, with portions of proteins that subscribe to his organic and sustainable philosophies.

 While it’s hard to walk down any Toronto street without tripping over some form of Italian restaurant, ARDO on King East is a noteworthy exception.
 Yes, it’s Italian, but it’s more specific than merely a country.
 ARDO is a love song to Sicily, where Chef (and owner) Roberto Marotta hails from.
 After stints at Enoteca Maialino (now closed) and Nodo, Roberto was ready to showcase Sicily’s regional cuisine, with a spotlight on seafood.
 Starters include Acciughe, a classic dish of anchovies, crusty in-house made bread and herbed butter, and Polpo, a sexy dish of grilled octopus and a rich caponata base.
 His family recipe for Cannoli delivers a Dolci-esque finish to a memorable meal.